garagehive/garagehive.github.io/docs/garagehive-processing-a-vehicle-inspection-estimate.md

 ---
 # How to Process Vehicle Inspection Estimates (VIEs)

-VIE in Garage Hive offer the ability to manage and monitor your upsell, additional authorisation and estimates across all of your service staff.
+VIE in Garage Hive offer the ability to manage and monitor your up-sell, additional authorisation and estimates across all of your service staff.
 VIE are created by confirming a checklist such as, [Vehicle Inspection](/docs/garagehive-technicians-vehicle-inspections.html "How to perform a Vehicle Inspection") or **Quality Control**.

 ## In this article
 1. [Create a VIE from a checklist template](#create-a-vie-from-a-checklist-template)